Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Outline of the method and results

 \subsection{Results: informal presentation}

-Within the Hamiltonian framework just introduced, we study a well defined class of problems defined as follows.
+Within the Hamiltonian formalism just introduced, we study a well-defined class of problems, defined as follows.
 We introduce a ``bookkeeping parameter'' $\lambda$ and give a weight $\lambda^2$ to both $q_x$ and $p$, weighting any successive derivative $\partial_x$ of them by $\lambda$.
-Defining $r:=q_x$, this amounts to assume a ``grading'' (perturbative ordering of the dynamical variables and their derivatives) $r\sim p\ll r_x\sim p_x\ll r_{xx}\sim p_{xx}\dots$, with $(r_x)^2\sim r^3$, where, in a loose notation, $\sim$ and $\ll$ mean ``of the same order of'' and ``of a smaller order than'', respectively.
-For the sake of simplicity we assume the smooth density $\mathcal{H}$ of $H$ to be a function of $q_x$, $p$ and their space derivatives up to order three, possible extensions being obvious.
-The parameter $\lambda$ is formal: it is necessary to define the grading and to trace the perturbative ordering; it is set to one at the end of the computations.
+Defining $r:=q_x$, this amounts to assume a ``grading'' (perturbative ordering of the dynamical variables and their derivatives) $r\sim p\ll r_x\sim p_x\ll r_{xx}\sim p_{xx}\dots$, and $(r_x)^2\sim r^3$, where, in a loose notation, $\sim$ and $\ll$ mean ``of the same order of'' and ``of an order smaller than'', respectively.
+For the sake of simplicity, we assume the smooth density $\mathcal{H}$ of $H$ to be a function of $q_x$, $p$ and their space derivatives up to order four.
+Such a limitation is due to the fact that, in the present paper, we do not consider $\lambda$-expansions of the Hamiltonian $H$ to degree higher than four, and with the chosen grading, derivatives of $q_x$ and $p$ of order higher than four enter the perturbative problem from degree five on (in $\lambda$).
+The parameter $\lambda$ is formal: it is necessary to define the grading and to trace the perturbative ordering, and it can be set to one at the end of the computations.

 \begin{definition} The class of problems considered in the present work is defined by the family of Hamiltonians of the form

 with the condition

 \end{definition} By Taylor expanding $\mathcal{H}$ in powers of $\lambda$, close to $\lambda=0$, and assuming without loss of generality that $\mathcal{H}|_{(q,p)=0}=0$, one gets a perturbative ordering of the Hamiltonian of the form